OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container.md

 ---
-title: Octopus as a Container
+title: Octopus Server Container
-description: Running the Octopus Server or Tentacle from inside the official Docker container
+description: An Octopus Server instance can be run directly from within a container.
-position: 8
 ---

 ## Octopus Server